codinasion-archive/codinasion-programme/programme/maximum-of-numbers/README.md

 ---
 title: Maximum of Numbers
-description: Write a program to print the maximum of given numbers
+description: Write a programme to print the maximum of given numbers
 contributors:
   - harshi1122
   - Mrczarny